Marceillo/eco-shave/README.md

 ## DE and SE Shaving – The Philosophy

-* The shaving razors are the best in my opinion after you go through a small learning curve you get the best shaves.
+* The shaving razors are the best in my opinion.
+After you go through a small learning curve you get the best shaves.
-* Its a customizible shave where you can change differant assesories such as blades and soaps even your shaving  routine plays a role, the list goes on and on each can give you a diffrant shave.
+* Its a customizible shave where you can change differant assesories such as blades and soaps even your shaving routine plays a role, endless way of customizing your shave.
-* Why not turn a everyday shave into a hobby and somthing to look forward to doing.
+* Why not turn a everyday shave into a hobby and somthing to look forward to doing everday.
 * DE double edge is newer than the SE single edge razors that dat as far back as the Egyptians even further probibly.
 * It is a product that can last and the longer it lasts the more you are saving, I will say its a tool that keeps giving.
 * It helps the enviroment my using a product longer and leaving no wast when discarded.Mostly they are given to another generation.